makks129/learning/Linux/linux_notes.md

 Everything in Linux is a file (commands, configs, devices, etc.)

 `/` - root
-- `home` - dir for users' home dirs
+- `home` - dir for users" home dirs
 - `root` - dir for root home dir
 - `bin` - binaries (Linux commands are here also)
 - `sbin` - super bin (commands only for admin)